Introduction to Molecular Biology and Biochemistry Research (01:694:315)

-This course is open first to declared Molecular Biology and Biochemistry (694) majors.This course is also open to second year students who intend to be Molecular Biology and Biochemistry majors and have completed the prerequisites courses.
-If there is space the course is open to non-MBB majors.
-Special Permission Numbers are required.
-Contact Prof. Vershon by E-mail for a special permission number.
-In your e-mail please include your name, RUID, class year, major and preferred section.
+This course is open first to declared Molecular Biology and Biochemistry (694) majors.This course is also intended for second year students who plan to become Molecular Biology and Biochemistry majors and have completed the prerequisites courses.
+The course is also open to non-MBB majors.

 Credits: 3 (Credit not given for both this course and 01:447:315, 694:215 or 694:214.)

 Prerequisites: General Biology 01:119:116, 117 and General Chemistry 01:160:162 or 01:160:164.

 Learning Goals: The purpose of this course is to train students in many of the techniques used in modern molecular biology and biochemistry by giving them as much "hands on" experience as possible.
 In designing this course, we wanted to avoid the problems of lab courses in which the experimental outcome is already known and the aim of the laboratory exercises is to simply reproduce the expected results as closely as possible.
 We have therefore developed a course in which students will carry out a research project for which the results are unknown.

 The project: After some initial training in techniques commonly used in molecular biology, students will start to work on their main research project.
 The project involves sequencing random clones from a cDNA library.
 The sequences derived from these experiments will be used to query a database for sequence similarity using the appropriate computer software.
 When matches are found, students will then search the scientific literature for information on the genes that they have identified.
 Students have the potential of identifying novel genes.